 Volunteering brings people who share a common cause or purpose together, whether that be through litter picking or organising a fundraising event.

-There are loads of causes that you can dedicate your time to – many of which involve being outside and interacting with nature.
+There are loads of causes that you can dedicate your time to – many of which involve being outside and in nature.
 So, as well as meeting people with similar interests and values to you, volunteering can also be a chance to enjoy the warm weather.

 Regardless of what you choose to get involved with, giving your time to a worthy cause comes with significant rewards.
 So even if you don’t make lasting connections through volunteering, it’ll be time well spent.